 Phil Orr (Ireland) 36 years 162 days

-To newer Irish rugby fans, Phil Orr was the esteemed IRFU President, serving with distinction in 2017 and 2018 as a fine administrator, but to those of an older vintage, Orr was a teak-tough loosehead, who packed down in green for over a decade of sterling service, often when on the backfoot, and making a record 49 consecutive appearances.
-He was a British and Irish Lion on the 1977 tour of New Zealand 1980 of South Africa.
+To newer Irish rugby fans, Phil Orr was the esteemed IRFU president, serving with distinction in 2017 and 2018 as a fine administrator.
+But to those of an older vintage Orr was a teak-tough loosehead, who packed down in green for over a decade of sterling service, often when on the back foot, and making a record 49 consecutive appearances.
+He won a Test cap for the 1977 British & Irish Lions in New Zealand.